barissimsek/gopython/README.md

 mixer.py - Random file mixer.
 Randomize your dataset before splitting it into test and training sets.

 bs-kdistance - Finds distance between two strings by considering letter mimics (a -> @) and if the letter exist in k-neighborhood.
-That function is usefull for antispam, antivirus and anti-phishing softwares.
+That function is useful for antispam, antivirus and anti-phishing softwares.